Drivetrain simulation using variational autoencoders: Variational autoencoders as generative models for data augmentation

 \section{Variational autoencoders as generative models for data augmentation}

 This section provides a theoretical foundation for the use of VAEs as generative models in the context of drivetrain simulations.
 First, we discuss the transformation of measured jerk signals into spectrograms in Section~\ref{sec:trafo}, which are used as input for the various VAE architectures.
 In Section~\ref{subsec:unc_VAEs_theory}, unconditional VAEs are introduced, focusing on their encoder-decoder structure, probabilistic latent space representation, and the objective function that drives their training.
-The concepts of CVAE and Gaussian mixture model (GMM)-CVAE are presented in Sections~\ref{subsec:CVAEs_theory} and \ref{subsec:GMM-CVAEs_theory}, respectively, explaining how conditioning on auxiliary variables and the use of mixture models in the latent space enhance flexibility and control over new spectrograms generation.
+The concepts of CVAE and Gaussian mixture model (GMM)-CVAE are presented in Sections~\ref{subsec:CVAEs_theory} and \ref{subsec:GMM-CVAEs_theory}, respectively, which explain how conditioning on auxiliary variables and the use of mixture models in the latent space enhance flexibility and control over new spectrogram generation.
+Figure~\ref{fig:model_schematic_revision} summarizes this pipeline schematically.